 Website

-The order form offers three types of trades: market, limit, and stop, with day and GTC as duration choices.
-Shorting stocks is not allowed, so only a blue Buy button appears at the top of each profile.
+The order ticket on the site offers three basic trade types: market, limit, and stop.
+Qualifiers like all-or-none and fill-or-kill are available.
+Day and GTC are the only duration choices.
+To place an order, there is a blue Buy button at the top of an asset’s profile.

 Mobile App